camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/architecture.md

 The exporter system provides an event stream of state changes within Zeebe.
 This data has many potential uses, including but not limited to:

-- Monitoring the current state of running workflow instances
+- Monitoring the current state of running process instances
-- Analysis of historic workflow data for auditing, business intelligence, etc
+- Analysis of historic process data for auditing, business intelligence, etc
 - Tracking [incidents](/product-manuals/concepts/incidents.md) created by Zeebe

 The exporter includes a simple API that you can use to stream data into a storage system of your choice.
 Zeebe includes an out-of-the-box [Elasticsearch exporter](https://github.com/zeebe-io/zeebe/tree/master/exporters/elasticsearch-exporter), and other [community-contributed exporters](https://awesome.zeebe.io) are also available.